If you are living with early stage dementia or are a family carer for someone with dementia, you are welcome to join our early intervention program.

 Participants must have a diagnosis of dementia or be accompanying a person with a diagnosis of dementia.

-There will be multiple programs commencing in August and October 2018, and a program specifically for people living with younger onset dementia in December 2018.
+There will be multiple programs commencing in 2019, including a program specifically for people living with younger onset dementia in early 2019.